Source: November 1915 Casualty.

 Corning, N. Y., Nov.
 27—Frank Hamilton Clarke, aged twenty-seven a former member of the choir of the Christ Episcopal church in this city, was killed on the morning of November 5, in an attack by the allied troops on the western German line in Flanders.
 He was the only son of Mr. and Mrs. Stephen Clarke, of Zion City, Ill.

-His father was for several years caretaker of the First Presbyterian church of Corning.
+His father was for several years caretaker of the First Presbyterian Church of Corning.

 After serving two enlistments in the United States army, Frank H. Clarke, with several comrades, went to Canada and took service in the second Canadian expeditionary force, as a member of company A, Eighteenth Battalion.